montimaj/grace-grb/figures/README.md

 constraint that governs the work went unshown.
 The old palette (yellow markers on orange land) also failed in greyscale and under common colour-vision deficiencies.

+**Four attributions are not drawn on the figure.** They were left off to keep it readable, they are not recoverable from the image, and they are not optional.
+The manuscript caption carries all four, and any other use of the figure must
+too:

+* HydroSHEDS, for the terrain and river network — HydroRIVERS v1.0 and the 15-arcsecond void-filled DEM (Lehner & Grill, 2013);
+* the Government of India river network (data.gov.in), for the reach named "Ganga" that the main channel follows;
+* Kuruva et al. (2025), for the 656 CGWB monitoring wells;
+* the **Survey of India** outline, which is the statement that the boundary shown is the official one — see [the boundary requirement](#the-boundary-requirement).

+No other figure carries a third-party attribution: Figure 2 is drawn from nothing external, and Figures 3, 5, 6 and 10 are drawn from the archived result files.

 ### Figure 2 — method workflow (`make_fig2_workflow.py`)